4d/4d-for-ios/docs/ListformTemplate-Create.md

 ## Add a list form template to your mobile project

-The first thing you'll need to do is create a .../Resources/Mobile/form/list folder next to the Contact.4dbase file.
+The first thing you'll need to do is create a *Contact.4dbase/Resources/Mobile/form/list* folder.
 Then drag and drop your **list form** folder into it.

 ![Mobile folder list form template](assets/en/custom-listform/mobile-folder-custom-template.png)